lichchang/CSC766-Code-optim/README.md

 result 4706920647.001192

 The performance of our method is somehow worse than the original one.
 The further study is needed to identify the issues.

+## example2
+In this project, I move the invariant parts outside the Loop.
+The calculation of a_sum does not depend on the loop iteration, so it is already correctly placed outside the while loop.
+Then, if possible, incorporate an early termination condition based on the value of d.

+The original result is:
+time 0.179607s
+result: 1.000000

+And our optimization performance is: time 0.184251s
+result: 1.000000

+## pde
+In this project, I reduce computational redundancy by computing polynomial terms only once per loop iteration when possible, especially for powers of xi, yi, and zi.
+This will significantly reduce the number of multiplications.
+Then, I declare loop-specific variables inside the smallest possible scope to improve readability and potentially help with compiler optimizations.

+The original result is:
+time 1.577301s
+result: 742.803797

+And our optimization performance is: time 1.531766s
+result: 742.803797

+## ccsd_multisize
+To optimize it, we precompute the divisors.
+That is, for divisions that are repeated with the same divisor, precompute the inverse once and multiply instead of dividing in every iteration.
+This can significantly reduce the computational cost since division is more expensive than multiplication.
+The original result is:
+time 54.391735s
+result: 0.000000

+And our optimization performance is: time 31.504314s
+result: 5155.511143

+## ccsd_onesize
+In this project, the product T2[a][b][k][m] * O1[c][m][i][j] is summed up in a separate sum variable sum1 for each iteration of k, and then added to X[a][b][c][i][j][k] along with the result of T2[c][e][i][j] * O2[a][b][e][k].
+Therefore, by calculating sum1 once per iteration of k and then adding it to X for every e, we avoid recomputing this sum multiple times.
+The original result is:
+time 201.465841s
+rst_org=0.000000

+And our optimization performance is: time 11.260763s rst_org=0.000000

+## bp_example1
+In this project, we precompute partial products.
+Instead of multiplying x[i][l], y[l][j], and s[j][k] in a deeply nested loop, the multiplication x[i][l] * y[l][j] is computed first and stored in a temporary variable temp.
+This reduces the number of multiplications.
+Also, the loops over j and k are reordered to better align with the indices in temp and s[j][k], potentially improving memory access patterns.

+The original result is:
+time 0.312496s
+result=81666832500.000000

+And our optimization performance is: time 0.188521s result=81666832500.000000

+## fmri
+To optimize the project, instead of repeatedly computing b[i] * c[j] for each j <= i, compute the sum of c[j] up to i first, and then multiply it by b[i] once for each i.
+This avoids redundant multiplications inside the innermost loop.
+Also, by reducing the multiplicative operations to just once per iteration of i, this version reduces computational load when N or iter are large.

+The original result is:
+time 0.096500s
+result: 3332500066665000.000000

+And our optimization performance is: time 0.128318s
+result: 3332500066665000.000000